Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

-To address the two issues above, this paper proposes a new optimization-centric interpretation of the Bayes' rule, differently from \eqref{eq:bayesian-rule-opt}, and formulates a new framework for generating uncertainty-aware posteriors. \begin{itemize}[label= $\bullet$] \item \bfit{New Optimization-Centric Interpretation}: By introducing the concept of \textit{likelihood distribution} $l_{\bm y}(\vec \theta) \defeq \frac{p(\bm y| \vec \theta)}{\int p(\bm y| \vec \theta) \d \vec \theta}$, which is a $\bm y$-parametric distribution of $\bm \theta$, we show that the Bayesian posterior \eqref{eq:bayes-rule} solves the following optimization problem
+To address the four issues above, this paper proposes a new optimization-centric interpretation of Bayes' rule, differently from \eqref{eq:bayesian-rule-opt}, and formulates a new framework for generating uncertainty-aware posteriors. \begin{itemize}[label= $\bullet$] \item \textbf{New Optimization-Centric Interpretation.} By introducing the concept of \textit{likelihood distribution} $l_{\bm y}(\vec \theta) \defeq \frac{p(\bm y| \vec \theta)}{\int_{\Theta} p(\bm y| \vec \theta) \d \vec \theta}$, i.e., a $\bm y$-parametric distribution of $\bm \theta$, we show that the Bayesian posterior \eqref{eq:bayes-rule} solves the following optimization problem

 where $\Ent q(\vec \theta) \defeq - \int q(\vec \theta) \ln{q(\vec \theta)} \d \vec \theta$ denotes the differential entropy of $q(\vec \theta)$; see Definition \ref{def:likelihood-dist} and Lemma \ref{lem:posterior-dist}.
 Model \eqref{eq:new-opt-intro} reveals that the posterior distribution $p(\vec \theta|\vec y)$ is a minimum-entropy (i.e., minimum spread) distribution that is simultaneously close to the prior belief $p(\bm \theta)$ and the $\bm y$-data evidence $l_{\bm y}(\bm \theta)$; NB: the evidence from the data $\bm y$ is encoded in the distribution $l_{\bm y}(\bm \theta)$.
 We notice that the new interpretation \eqref{eq:new-opt-intro} links the Bayesian inference problem to the probability density fusion problem \citep{koliander2022fusion}.
 To be specific, in Bayesian inference, the posterior distribution $p(\vec \theta|\vec y)$ is an entropy-regularized KL-barycenter of the prior distribution $p(\vec \theta)$ and the likelihood distribution $l_{\bm y}(\vec \theta)$, while in probability density fusion, there is no entropy-regularizer presented when computing the KL-barycenter of different distributions.